KMI-KPZ/ve-collab/README.md

 - Install Python3.10 (lower versions will not work)
 - Install [MongoDB](https://docs.mongodb.com/manual/installation/) for your OS and [enable Authentication](https://www.mongodb.com/features/mongodb-authentication)
 - Setup a [Keycloak](https://www.keycloak.org/) Server and create a realm and users.
-- Setup (or rent) a [Wordpress](https://wordpress.com/de/) Instance anywhere and install [this](https://de.wordpress.org/plugins/oauth-client-for-user-authentication/) OAuth plugin to make the integration with Keycloak work.
-Configure it according to your Keycloak setting.
+- Setup (or rent) a [Wordpress](https://wordpress.com/de/) Instance anywhere and install [this](https://wordpress.org/plugins/daggerhart-openid-connect-generic/) OpenID Connect plugin to make the integration with Keycloak work.
+Configure it according to your Keycloak settings.

 ## Installation